NoelBram/Onotes/README.md

     }
 }
 ```
+## Time Complexity
+The number of basic operations per formed
+    Machine independent
+    Programing language independent
+    Efficency : It runs quickly on real input instsances; if it runs in polynomial running time.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/NoelBram/TMBN-Project/edit/master/index.md) to maintain and preview the content for your website in Markdown files.